Dr. William Schwieterman joined Stream Biomedical in 2020 and has been on

 numerous investigational drugs while a supervisor at the Food and Drug

-Dr. Wlilliam Schwieterman joined Stream Biomedical in 2020 ai1d has been on
+Dr. William Schwieterman joined Stream Biomedical in 2020 and has been on

 the board of directors of Stream since its inception.
 A Board-certified internist